cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.5.16 Changes: (upcoming)**
+- Class names are no longer forced to lowercase.
+- Background scanning database is 'shrunk' less often, improving performance when saving a file.

 **Version 1.5.15 Changes:**
 - FEC and FEC to Visual C commands will no longer error out when the file is not within a source path.
 - Renamed 'app data' folder to DkTools (finally).